Automatic Changes to your Enrolment Details

 You need do nothing if your details (including your address) on the enrolment notification letter are correct.

-You will need to vote at the next State election in March 2011 and any Local Government elections for the address shown on your enrolment letter.
+You will need to vote at the next State election and any Local Government elections for the address shown on your enrolment letter.
 If you do not vote you may be fined.

 If I change address again will the NSWEC automatically change my enrolment?